OpenNTI/nti.docs.platform.enduser/userguide/Progress_Certs_Credit.rst

 Achievements
 ^^^^^^^^^^^^^

 Your profile "Achievements" tab displays all of your certificates and allow you to view, download, and/or print the course certificates.
-You can also see how your progressing through your courses.
+You can also see how you're progressing through your courses.

 .. image:: images/profileachieve.png